whitecloudy/ambient-utils/README.md

 Beyond the functionality directly related to training diffusion models with corrupted data, this repository also provides a wide range of functions that can be useful for day-to-day deep learning projects.

-## How is this repository structured?

-* `datasets`: provides the `AmbientSampler`, a `torch.utils.data.Sampler` that allows for sampling different datapoints differently according to the strength of the corruption.
-This module also provides several utilities for working with ImageFolder datasets and WebDatasets.
-* `classifier`: related to the [Ambient Diffusion Omni](https://arxiv.org/abs/2506.10038) work.
-Useful for parallel predictions and annotations using a pre-trained noise-dependent classifier.
-* `diffusers`: provides useful functions for interoperability with the diffusers library.
-Used in the [Consistent Diffusion Meets Tweedie](https://arxiv.org/abs/2404.10177) work.
-Not under active development, please raise an issue if something is broken.
-* `dist`: provides several functions for distributed training.
-* `eval`: provides implementations for Inception score and FID computation.
-* `loss`: provides implementations for loss functions that compute the conditional expectation of the clean distribution without having access to clean data.
-This idea is related to Noisier2Noise.
-* `url`: utility functions for working with URLs.
-* `noise`: commonly used synthetic corruptions on images.
-* `utils`: several other utility functions.

 ## What's a good place to start?